nuclearcheesecake/DMDB/README.md

 Here follows the analysis that my team and I did on the Dunder Mifflin company and their need for a database.

+(Note that, although I lead the team, I did not solely do all of the work.
+I do not want to post my team members' information on the internet, but if a reputable person communicates privately with me, I can contact my team members and confirm whether they would be comfortable sharing their information with such a person.
+We also made a video about the project that is available on request, once again because I do not feel comfortable sharing anyone's media without their consent on who will be able to see it.
+Enjoy the project!)

 # Phase 1 - Database initial study

 <p align="center">